SirWumpus/post4/README.md

 - - -
 ### DOES>
 Define the execution semantics for the most recently defined word by `CREATE`.
-Throws -31 if `DOES>` is applied to a word not defined by `CREATE`.
+Throws not created (-31) if `DOES>` is applied to a word not defined by `CREATE`.

         \ General structure:
         : word1 CREATE ( build data space of word2 ) DOES> ( actions applied to data of word2 ) ;